 Being Successful: Your First Year on the Job.
 What to expect during your first year, and how to position yourself to succeed.

-A Career in Academe: Detailed Design
+Careers in Academe: Detailed Design

 The rest of this document describes the proposed workshop in more detail, learning activity by learning activity.